CrawfieldAndDutton/et_banklens/README.md

 BSI responses include Gen AI fields when the generative step completes.
 Responses use a success envelope with a `result` payload (`APISuccessResponse` style).

----

-## Hackathon narrative

-**BankLens** shows **governed AI in lending**: deterministic rules first, **mandatory Gen AI narration** for human-readable run summaries, explainable signals, PII-minimised APIs, explicit consent, rate limits, and an audit trail suitable for compliance review. **Gen AI is part of the intended product experience**, not an optional add-on.

----

-## License and attribution

-Specify your team’s license and attribution here for the ET AI Hackathon submission (e.g. MIT, Apache-2.0, or “all rights reserved”).